patrickahrend/TUM-NLP-Praktikum/README.md

     └

 The "advanced approaches" are in the notebook folder, but I trained them in GoogleColab as I need computation resources to fine-tune and hyperparameter tune them.
 Lastly I also put the outlook approaches GPT and Rule-based in a Colab notebook for consistency.
-If you like to run them you can find the links for each method belo, the share link should give you write access
+If you like to run them you can find the links for each method below, the share link should give you write access
 [Recurrent Neural Network](https://colab.research.google.com/drive/14nG_QaApOO6xSQNUHlBLPSqf_d_S3f4K?usp=sharing,), [BERTForClassification](https://colab.research.google.com/drive/1PXwm66FjTnwStpD-z0NKN8N9KqVxMsmd?usp=sharing), [Rule-based Approach](https://colab.research.google.com/drive/1UiXaIc9w0MBA2ZIIjqw9vVsIwon5yJWL?usp=sharing),
 [GPT Fine-Tuning](https://colab.research.google.com/drive/1gwmay8KdfZieLmVLeNWrVJwavoktwt8J?usp=sharing).
 You will also need a folder called nlp, which the same content as in this [folder](https://drive.google.com/drive/folders/1qHmHNIZax_q-aFVHHMODvWGpqElVAhiF?usp=sharing).

----

 ## How to run the project

-I included the manual as well as the docker way to run the project.
+I included a manual as well as the docker way to run the project.
 This was due to me using torch for the m1 chip, which is different from the versions for windows and linux.
 As the version is just specified in the requirements.txt, it should be resolved by this, but I developed quite a long time on this project and wanted to make 100% that it works for you.
 Thus is used cross compling with Docker.
 ### Manual
-I highly recommend using poetry to install the requirements with the command poetry install and then poetry shell to activate it.
+I highly recommend using poetry to install the requirements.
-As it fixes 2 of the 3 issues I know of(see below).
-Otherwise, I also included a requirements.txt file is in the root folder for the whole project.
+As it fixes 2 of the 3 issues I know of (see below).
 The requirements.txt in the frontend folder is for only for docker to build faster.
 For the embeddings of GPT an API-Key is needed, download the [.env](https://drive.google.com/file/d/1h3TMa5V326YKW5ZlirlouZkp2nuG2MfY/view?usp=sharing) from the following link and put it into the root folder.
 Creating the embeddings are less than 5 cents, so I included it for the reproducibility of this project.